Our2020View/Our2020View.github.io/valvelube.md

 The before and after results were quite remarkable – the light force required and the smoothness on the pull cable was as if the RV had just come out of the factory.

-Working better than I had hoped for.
-Lubricating the dump valves is now going to be a routine, very easy job.
+Working better than I had hoped for - lubricating the dump valves is now going to be a routine, very easy job.

 <br>